Higher-Education CollaBorations

 that challenge students, researchers and educators

-TO THINK BEYOND CONVENTIONAL SUSTAINABILITY APPROACHES.
+TO THINK & CREATE BEYOND CONVENTIONAL SUSTAINABILITY APPROACHES.

 MY METHODOLOGY INTEGRATES